 - Document their processes and share at their discretion with other WISE utilities.

 - Exchange information about their processes, metrics, and improvements

 - Collaborate on developing recommended processes and practices for business areas of the greatest priority/interest

 3. How much does it cost to participate?

-There are no formal requirements on the level of engagement for participating utilities.
-Each utility will design their engagement levels in different initiatives based on their own priorities and needs.
-However, with an active e engagement a utility will maximize the most important benefits of this effort including development of best practices, peer to peer collaboration on initiatives, and sharing of artifacts (e.g., risk matrices, asset management plans, CIP delivery processes).
+There are no formal requirements on the level of engagement for participating Focus Group members.
+Each member will design their engagement levels in different initiatives based on their own priorities and needs.
+However, with an active engagement a utility will maximize the most important benefits of this effort including development of best practices and peer to peer collaboration on initiatives.

 Each initiative team typically meets biweekly.
-Workshops will be held at the Utility Management Conference and at WEFTEC, with one additional potential workshop in the early summer hosted by a participating utility.
+Meetings will likely be held at the Utility Management Conference and at WEFTEC.

-The WISE flyer describes the types of benefits utility participants are observing, such as collaboration with utility peers, understanding a common methodology for business process documentation, efficiencies achieved through streamlining of business processes, discovery of leading practice for each topic area, use of a common portal that includes contributed artifacts, and flexibility in the extent of participation by utility staff.
-In the coming year there will also be a focus on utility specific applications and case studies in selected business processes, assessments, and related utility improvement.
+The WISE Focus Group benefits utility participants through collaboration with utility peers, understanding a common methodology for business process documentation, efficiencies achieved through streamlining of business processes, discovery of leading practice for each topic area, use of a common portal that includes contributed artifacts, and flexibility in the extent of participation by members.